mark-wiemer/hello-hello/packages/bash/readme.md

 }
 ```

-These functions create or reset the `package.json` file:
+These functions create or reset the `package.json` file, with some customizations just for me:

 ```sh
 new_project() {